pymupdf/PyMuPDF/docs/page.rst

       :arg point_like p2: the end point of the line.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-It is drawn with line color black and line width 1.
-The **rectangle** is automatically created to contain both points, each one surrounded by a circle of radius 3 * line width to make room for any line end symbols.
+It is drawn with line (stroke) color red = (1, 0, 0) and line width 1.
+No fill color support.
+The **annot rectangle** is automatically created to contain both points, each one surrounded by a circle of radius 3 * line width to make room for any line end symbols.

    .. method:: add_rect_annot(rect)